YoloNomy/YoloNomy.github.io/_thermo/statistical/stat.md

 ### Derivation of the probabilities of maximal entropy in the canonical ensemble ($N$ fixed).

 Let's now traduce this idea in term of the familiar problem of particles in a box.
-Consider then a system of made of $N$ distinguishable particles in thermal equilibrium with a heat bath.
-Let's consider a single macrostate with mean energy $N\langle E\rangle$ and study all the possible microstates that can be associated with it.
+Consider then a system, like a gas, with mean energy $\langle E\rangle$ (its macrostate).
+Assume that there exist $N$ distinguishable possible ways to re-arange the particles inside the box to give the same mean energy ($N$ possible microstate associated with the macrostate).

-Let's label by $i$ the possible states in which a particle can be.
+Let's label by $i$ the possible microstates, that is the possible particle configurations giving back the mean energy $\langle E\rangle$.
 To each microstate is associated an energy $E_i$.
+Some can be very weird, as e.g. all the particles being located in one corner of the box, or half having very high energies and the other half having very low energies.
+However, the great majority of these microstates are made of particles being distributed everywhere in the box with average temperatures.
+As such, these states will contribute much more to the entropy calculation and will be incredibly more probable.

-For simplicity, we now assume that these energy levels are discrete.
+For simplicity, we now assume that the accessible energy levels of the microstates $E_i$ are discrete.
 It will be straightforward to generalize this to the continuous case by replacing sums with integrals and taking limits toward infinity.
-Let $n_i$ be the occupation number that is the number of particles that can be with energy $E_i$ at a given time.
+Let $n_i$ be the occupation number that is the number of possible microstates (particle configurations) associated with the energy $E_i$.
 We have:

 $$
 \sum_i n_i = N